sigsum/sigsum/www.sigsum.org/content/about.md

 # About
 Sigsum is a free and open-source software project that [launched officially][] in October, 2021.
-Its goal is to provide the necessary building blocks for building, operating and verifying transparent systems.
+The goal is to provide the necessary building blocks for building, operating and verifying transparent systems.

 [launched officially]: https://lists.sigsum.org/mailman3/hyperkitty/list/sigsum-general@lists.sigsum.org/thread/ZCWCOWYTBQSVYWADEHBAWYEHNS3FJ6RK/